Header with conference logo and image of outdoor seating area by pool.

 • What is the dress code?

 There is no dress code for this program.
-Going from lawn yoga, to small-group discussions, to hikes will be much easier in casual/athleisure attire.
-We encourage you to wear whatever makes you comfortable and that you can move in.
+Going from lawn yoga to small-group discussions to hikes will be much easier in casual or athleisure attire.
+We encourage you to wear whatever makes you feel comfortable and allows you to move freely.